-Foot and ankle care in Penfield NY
+Foot and ankle care in Penfield

 At Greater Rochester Orthopaedics, we are committed to providing exceptional quality, comprehensive and compassionate care for patients with conditions affecting the foot and ankle.
 As the premier provider of bone and joint health in Rochester, GRO delivers state-of-the-art treatment with a focus on preserving and improving patient lifestyles.

 There are 28 bones and more than 30 joints in the foot.
 Tough bands of tissue, called ligaments, keep the bones and joints in place.
 If arthritis develops in one or more of these joints, balance and walking may be affected.